 Required Commitment

-PCI Fellows are expected to approach their roles with a professional business mindset, ensuring a commitment to quality and efficiency in all aspects of their involvement.
+PCI Fellows are expected to approach their roles with a professional business mindset, ensuring a commitment to quality and efficiency.
 Specifically, they are required to:

 - Engage fully in the initial in-person training sessions.

-- Commit to a one-year tenure, with the option to extend their participation.
+- Commit to a one-year tenure, with the option to extend participation.

 - Dedicate up to 10 hours each week to assigned projects, mirroring a business-like work ethic.